 |BMI > 50||super morbid obesity|

 The surgeons at KC Bariatric have extensive experience operating patients even with BMI’s in the super obese range.
 We are committed to helping achieve your weight loss goals.
 Our free seminars are a great opportunity to learn about bariatric surgery, ask questions, and meet other people who are on the same journey.
-We invite you to come meet Dr. Hoehn, Dr. Hamilton, Dr. Aragon and Dr. Strain, and find out if you are a candidate for weight loss surgery.
+We invite you to come meet Dr. Hoehn, Dr. Hamilton, and Dr. Aragon, and find out if you are a candidate for weight loss surgery.